mexca/mexca/docs/docker.rst

 --------------------------------------

 The pipeline implemented in mexca is complex and requires many large dependencies.
 It also uses pretrained models to perform many tasks.
-The weights of these models must be downloaded before they can used.
+The weights of these models must be downloaded before they can be used.
 In our experience, these two factors make the package quite vulnerable to instabilities.
 For example, dependencies can easily get in conflict with each other or the files for the pretrained models might be temporarily unavailable or stored in a different location.
 To address these issues, we created Docker containers of the pipeline components.